lazycoffee/lc-lyric-parser/README.md

 ### isPlaying
 If you want to know whether it is playing.
 This property will tell you the status of playing.

+### hasTimeLine
+Some lyric file dose't have time line.
+If don't, this property will be false.
+Don't play lyric with no time line.

 ## Licence
 MIT